Places

 Budapest & Danube Panorama

-- Base in Pest near the river for hotel meeting rooms, easy metro access, and evening walks across Chain Bridge.
+- Base in Pest near the river for meeting space, easy metro access, and evening walks across Chain Bridge.

 - Tour Parliament, Heroes’ Square, and Andrássy Avenue before crossing to Castle Hill for Matthias Church and Fisherman’s Bastion views.